codemancers/invoker/index.md

 ~> sudo invoker setup # read below if you are migrating from Pow
 {% endhighlight %}

 This feature has been well tested to work on both `OSX` and `Linux`.
+You can additionally run above command with:

+{% highlight bash %}
+~> sudo invoker setup --tld local #specify a custom TLD, the default is `dev`
+{% endhighlight %}

 If you decide to remove Invoker, you can remove things installed by Invoker using command